HomeDing/homeding.github.io/dev/spi.md

 | GPIO18 | CLK          |
 | GPIO05 | CS (example) |

-The MISO, MOSI and CLK pins cannot be changed and must not be initialized.
+Some ESP32 chips have fixed GPIO ports assigned to the VSPI bus and the MISO, MOSI and CLK pins cannot be changed and must not be initialized.
+Before using the interface a SPI.begin() must be called.
 Each slave device must use it's own chip select (CS) line.

 ### The HSPI interface